-Schedule to Statutory Instrument 99 of 2024
+Schedule to Statutory Instrument 133 of 2025

-Categ Category A - Credit Institutions (i) Each credit institution as registered under section 1 of the Credit Institutions Register - Authorisations issued to Credit Institutions to carry on banking business in the State under Irish Legislation or section 2 (a) of the Credit Institutions Register European Credit Institutions authorised in another Member State of the European Economic Area (EEA) and operating in the State either on a branch or a cross-border basis, shall pay, in respect of its liability for the year ended 31 December 2024, a levy calculated at the rate of €0.955 per consumer as at 31 December 2022.
-A minimum levy of €450 is payable by each credit institution. (ii) Each credit institution as registered under Section 2 (b) of the Credit Institutions Register - Credit Institutions from other Member States of the European Economic Area (EEA) which have notified the Bank of their intention to provide services in the state on a cross-border basis and where a complaint has been lodged against the institution in the previous financial year, shall pay, in respect of its liability for the year ended 31 December 2024, a levy of €450 payable by each credit institution. (iii) Any other credit institution not registered under the above headings where applicable shall pay, in respect of its liability for the year ended 31 December 2024, a levy calculated at the rate of €0.955 per consumer as at 31 December 2022.
-A minimum levy of €450 is payable by each credit institution.
+Category A - Credit Institutions

+(i) Each credit institution as registered under section 1 of the Credit Institutions Register - Authorisations issued to Credit Institutions to carry on banking business in the State under Irish Legislation or section 2 (a) of the Credit Institutions Register European Credit Institutions authorised in another Member State of the European Economic Area (EEA) and operating in the State either on a branch or a cross-border basis, shall pay, in respect of its liability for the year ended 31 December 2025, a levy calculated at the rate of €0.834 per consumer, where the underlying contract between the Credit Institution and the consumer is based on Irish law, as at 31 December 2023.

+(ii) Each credit institution as registered under section 2 (b) of the Credit Institutions Register - Credit Institutions from other Member States of the European Economic Area (EEA) which has notified the Bank of its intention to provide services in the State on a cross-border basis, in respect of its liability for the year ended 31 December 2025, shall pay a levy calculated at the rate of €0.834 per consumer, where the underlying contract between the Credit Institution and the consumer is based on Irish law, as at 31 December 2023.